 Apple MacBook Pro 16-inch (M5 Max) vs ASUS ROG Zephyrus G16

-The MacBook Pro 16-inch with M5 Max and ASUS ROG Zephyrus G16 are premium 16-inch laptops targeting different audiences.
-The MacBook excels in creative workflows and battery life, while the ASUS prioritizes gaming performance and high-refresh-rate gaming displays.
+The MacBook Pro 16-inch M5 Max and ASUS ROG Zephyrus G16 target different users: Apple's offering excels in video production and sustained performance with industry-leading battery life, while ASUS delivers superior gaming and high-refresh gaming displays with Intel/NVIDIA hardware.

 Apple MacBook Pro 16-inch (M5 Max)